 A Three-Layer Framework for Strategic Implementation

 Stop blasting everyone.
-Start targeting intelligently.
-This means:
+Start targeting intelligently:

-- Bundle for value: Partner with a nutritionist to offer a "Meal Prep Package"-a consultation, container set, and guide-as a single, enticing benefit.
+- Bundle for value: Partner with a nutritionist to offer a "Meal Prep Package"—a consultation, container set, and guide—as a single enticing benefit.

-Layer 3: Closing the Loop with Data and Proof
+Layer 3: Prove It with Data

 The Bottom Line: Infrastructure, Not Just Items